 Did you know?
 The 40th American President Ronald Regan declared the Rose a national flower of the US in 1986.

 This fact signifies the importance of Roses in the world of flowers.
 Its essence is polished by the fact that you can grow a new Rose plant from almost any part of it.

-Generally, you can grow a Rose from the cut flowers, and they will even start rooting in about a month.
+You can easily grow a Rose from the cut flowers, and they will even start rooting in about a month.

-To be successful, you need to cut the stalk at an angle of 45° to provide it with a greater surface area for water uptake.
+To succeed, you need to cut the stalk at an angle of 45° to provide a greater surface area for water uptake.

 On top of that, growing Roses from cuttings have its benefits.

-- Growing Roses from cut flowers can ensure that you have a fast growth rate.
+- Growing Roses from cut flowers are easily accessible and can ensure a fast growth rate.